rust-lang/book/src/ch17-02-concurrency-with-async.md

 In many cases, the APIs for working with concurrency using async are very similar to those for using threads.
-In other cases, they end up being shaped fairly differently.
-Even when the APIs look similar, they often have different behavior and they nearly always have different performance characteristics.
+In other cases, they end up being shaped quite differently.
+Even when the APIs *look* similar between threads and async, they often have different behavior—and they nearly always have different performance characteristics.

 ### Counting